torydebra/Neural-Oscillators-Cluster-with-Miro-robot/README.md

 ### How to run the application
-There are already touch patterns taken with listenerMiro.cpp inside matlab/activation\_sequence, and also the txt file with the coordinate of the MiRo's sensors
+There are already touch patterns taken with listenerMiro.cpp inside matlab/activation\_sequence.
+They are simple caress on body, head, and both (the "complex" one).
+Also there is the txt file with the coordinate of the MiRo's sensors (given as input to readMap).
 With Matlab, run SlotineExperiment.m (this is the main).
 If you want you can change here something:
 - To change activation sequence, specify it as argument of ReadInput function
 - As argument of ActivateOscillators you can change ti and tf (the smaller their range is, the more the errors could increase because curves have less time to assestate in each step).
 You can also change step if you want to take only some rows of the activation sequence chosen